mlugg/zig-build-workshop/06_nasm/README.md

 After generating a config header, you can make it accessible to `Compile` steps using their `addConfigHeader` method with the step you just created.

 Hopefully that'll give you enough information to package NASM.
-If you get stuck, feel free to ask for help.
-You can actually find a copy of NASM packaged using the Zig build system at https://github.com/andrewrk/nasm/blob/master/build.zig, and you're welcome to use that as a reference if you'd like, but do your best to figure things out without it!
+If you get stuck, as always, feel free to ask for help!

 Once you're done, you can just try running `zig-out/bin/nasm -h`.
 If you get a help menu, you probably did everything right!